SalmonMode/typed-http-client/README.md

 }
 ```

-It's important that it's recognized as `unknown` first.
-This is because it's "illegal" to perform any operations on anything of type `unknown`.
-Everything should be assumed to be `unknown` unless we can confirm otherwise for maximum type safety.

-Another risk is that `null` and `undefined` are "nullish", which means that if we try to reference a property on them, a `TypeError` will be thrown.
-There's also an issue with the fact that [the type of `null` is actually `object`](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#typeof-type-guards).
-We could use `!value` to narrow the typing quite a lot, but TypeScript gets confused as this, and thinks it would otherwise be of type `{}`, even if `value` was `true`.
-Luckily the client comes with a type predicate to make this a little more covenient.

-Even though we've ruled out errors being thrown when trying to access properties, the compiler will still complain about referencing properties it doesn't know are there. `hasProperty` (provided by `typed-http-client`) tells the compiler that the property exists, but the property type is still `unknown`.
+Even though we've ruled out errors being thrown when trying to access properties, the compiler will still complain about referencing properties it doesn't know are there. `hasProperty` (also provided by `typed-http-client`) tells the compiler that the property exists, but the property type is still `unknown`.

 Once the property is confirmed to exist, we can check its type, and repeat the process for the other property.
 If it makes it through without throwing an error, then it's all good!